danielolsson100/Tibber/README.md

 # Tibber
-This script extracts Tibber GraphiQL data to Powershell
+This script extracts Tibber GraphQL data to Powershell